jankaszel/hyperwell-thesis/chapters/related-work.md

 Digital annotation and hypertext [@marshall1997; @marshall1998].

 Digital collaboration and hypertext [@klokmose2015].
+Collaboration in academia [@hunyadi2016].
+Collaboration and virtual spaces in general---what is real-time collaboration? (maybe find something that leads to a definition of some sort, like: commonly synchronized actions resemble the actions within a physical space).

 ## Linked Data and Digital Humanities {#sec:related:ld-dh}